Long-time behaviour and bifurcation analysis of a two-species aggregation-diffusion system on the torus: Bifurcation Analysis

 \begin{proof}[Proof of Theorems \ref{thm:bifurcations_alpha1_1} and \ref{thm:bifurcations_gamma_1}.]
 We provide the details for Theorem \ref{thm:bifurcations_alpha1_1}, with Theorem \ref{thm:bifurcations_gamma_1} following in an identical fashion.

 First, by \textbf{Claim 1.} and \textbf{Claim 2.} proven above, we have shown the existence of bifurcation points $\alpha_{1,k}$ by direct application of \cite[Theorem I.5.1]{kielh2004bifurcation}.
 Using the (stationary) bifurcation formulas of \cite[Ch.
-I.6]{kielh2004bifurcation} (i.e., the higher-order derivatives computed in \textbf{Claim 3.} and \textbf{Claim 4.}), we conclude that the bifurcation is of pitchfork type, with the direction of the bifurcating branch determined by \eqref{eq:final_bifurcation_direction_alpha1} as it appears in the statement of the theorem.
+I.6]{kielh2004bifurcation} (i.e., the higher-order derivatives computed in \textbf{Claim 3.} and \textbf{Claim 4.}), we conclude that the bifurcation is of pitchfork type, with the direction of the bifurcating branch determined by \eqref{eq:alpha_second_derivative_generalcase1} as it appears in the statement of the theorem.
+The \textit{in particular} part follows from the simplified formula \eqref{eq:final_bifurcation_direction_alpha1} when $\widetilde W(2k) = 0$.

 The proof of Theorem \ref{thm:bifurcations_gamma_1} part 2. follows identically, using the $\gamma_k$ and $c_{\gamma_k}$ quantities computed in \textbf{Claim 1.-4.}.
 For \ref{thm:bifurcations_gamma_1} part 1., we simply note that when $\sign( h_k + \chi_1 \alpha_1) \neq \sign ( h_k + \chi_2 \alpha_2 )$, $\gamma_k$ is imaginary and does not lead to a bifurcation point in real space. \end{proof}